Capone (1975 film): Plot

 On September 5, 1923, as Capone and Johnny prepare to shift their base of operations to Cicero, Spike O'Donnell is gunned down by O'Banion's men in a turf war.
 At O'Donnell's funeral, O'Banion threatens to murder the Genna brothers next.
-That night, Pete and Frank personally gun down several blood relatives of the Genna's.
+That night, Pete and Frank personally gun down several blood relatives of the Gennas.
 Outraged, Antonio and Angelo Genna retaliate by placing a hit on O'Banion.
 Corrupt Chicago deputy sheriff Joe Pryor breaks up one of Capone's parties after Capone refuses to pay him a bribe of $5,000; Capone has no choice but to pay him then.
 Capone then takes Iris golfing while his hitmen murder O'Banion in a flower store.
 Capone and Johnny later show up at his funeral, angering Weiss who suspects them of killing his friend.

 On the night of January 15, 1925, Johnny tells Capone that, because of all the heat Capone has brought on them by committing countless acts of violence in public, he is prepared to give Weiss most of their territory as a peace offering.
 Capone is furious at the idea but does not stop Johnny from leaving.
 At the meeting spot, Johnny is ambushed by Weiss and three gunmen, who shoot him multiple times.
 Johnny survives but accepts that he no longer has any stomach for a life of crime.
 He decides to leave America for his homeland of Italy, giving control of the Outfit to Capone.

 On the night of April 27, 1926, Capone and his button men ambush four of Weiss' men, plus a crooked State's Attorney on Weiss' payroll, at a Cicero inn on the mistaken assumption that Weiss is with them.
 Two of the men and the State's Attorney are killed.
 Capone then hears a newscast on the radio revealing that Weiss is still alive.
 Capone is brought before District Attorney Robert E. Crowe, who threatens to have Capone indicted by a grand jury for assassinating a government official.
 Capone replies that if he does so, his lawyers will reveal the extent to which Chicago authorities have worked with the Outfit; a humiliated Crowe drops the charges.
 The next morning, Capone and Iris go on a picnic, and after losing Capone's bodyguards, they have sex.